 Students do not need to take any action at this time.
-We encourage students to stay informed about changes to their academic program.
-In the coming weeks, your department’s advising office will have further information about any changes that may affect you.
+We encourage you to stay informed about changes to their academic program and check with your department’s advising office if you have further questions.

-Will I have to pay for parking at the other campuses?
+Will I have to pay more for parking at the other campuses?

 No, your UCF parking permit is valid at UCF Downtown and the UCF Health Sciences Campus at Lake Nona.